avijaira/CarND-Path-Planning/README.md

 #### Previous path data given to the Planner

-//Note: Return the previous list but with processed points removed, can be a nice tool to show how far along the path has processed since last time.
+Note: Return the previous list but with processed points removed, can be a nice tool to show how far along the path has processed since last time.

 ["previous_path_x"] The previous list of x points previously given to the simulator